What is an Endowment?

-Realization of a private interest, as Serbian Law explains, shall be considered as activities aimed at attaining individual interests of the founder of the endowment, his family or third parties (family endowments established for the purpose of educating family members and for some other legally permitted purposes).
+Realization of a private interest, as Serbian Law explains, shall be considered as activities aimed at attaining individual interests of the founder of the Endowment, his family or third parties (family Endowments can be established for the purpose of educating family members and for some other legally permitted purposes).

 Documents for establishing an Endowment

 Decision to appoint members of the Board of Directors

 Proof of the payment of basic assets, in RSD